oliver-tressler/Cody-Toolkit/cody.frontend/cody.solutionmanagement/README.md

 -   `cody.toolkit.core.suggestDateBasedSolutionVersions`: Suggest date-based solution versions when creating solutions.
     Date based versions should not be used when working on managed solutions, since it will not be possible to create patches.
-This setting defaults to `false` to avoid bad practices.
+This setting defaults to `false` to avoid accidental bad practices.
+-   `cody.toolkit.core.suggestSolutionNameBasedOnGitBranch`: Suggest a solution name based on the git branch you have currently checked out.
+This will take the name of the branch, replace all `/` characters with `_` and strips all non-numeric and non-alphabetic characters.
+All words that were previously separated by these characters will have their first letter characterized.
+This setting defaults to `false` to avoid accidental bad practices.
+-   `cody.toolkit.core.ignoreTheseBranchNamesForSolutionNameSuggestions`: Enter a string that can be parsed via the JS `RegExp` constructor.
+All branch names that are matched by this expression will be ignored for solution name suggestions.
+If `cody.toolkit.core.suggestSolutionNameBasedOnGitBranch` is set to `false`, this setting will be ignored.

 ## Release Notes